What is the Difference Between LCD and OLED Screens?

 How can I tell if I have an LCD or OLED screen?

 One of the easiest ways to determine which display type you have is to go to a true black screen – you can search for this on Google Images.
 If your display type is LCD your pixels will still be displaying a dark gray light.
 If you have an OLED display the screen will be totally black.
 It is easier to tell when this experiment is performed in a dark room.
-You can also search GSMArena for your phone and then view its display type.
+You can also search GSMArena for your phone and then view its display type within the specifications.

 Leave a Reply